consultnn/yii2-mongodb-embedded/README.md

     }
 }
 ~~~
-* For create empty embedded document you dou to set scenario from base document with one of the parameters specified in the EmbedsManyBehavior
+* To create empty embedded document set base document's scenario to the value listed in initEmptyScenarios parameter of EmbedsManyBehavior
 * Use attribute without underscore in form or view
 ~~~
 echo $form->field($company->address, 'detail');